Ways to Keep Your Home

 How can I get a loan modification?

-1. Contact your mortgage company.
+1. Contact your mortgage company

 Tell your mortgage company you want to be reviewed for a loan modification.
 Some mortgages may be eligible for a “streamlined” loan modification, meaning you do not have to fill out an application and provide documents to be reviewed.
 Ask your mortgage company or their lawyer if they can offer a “streamlined” loan modification.
-A housing counselor or Legal Aid DC lawyer may also be able to help you figure out if you should qualify for any special or streamlined options.
+A housing counselor or lawyer may also be able to help you figure out if you should qualify for any special or streamlined options.

 Depending on the type of loan you have, you may need to complete a “loss mitigation” application to be considered for a loan modification.
 If one is required, the mortgage company or their lawyer can provide one to you.

 Fill out the application and send it to your mortgage company and its lawyer.
 The mortgage company usually asks for financial documents as part of this application.
 Give the mortgage company all the documents they ask for (even if you’ve already given the same documents before).
+Keep a copy of the application for your records.

 If you have a foreclosure court case, send a copy of the completed application and all documents to the mortgage company’s lawyer too.